Harvey I, Lord of Léon: Life

-Herve I was the second son of Guihomar IV, Viscount of Léon and his wife Nobilis.
+Herve I was the second son of Guihomar IV, Viscount of Léon, and his wife Nobilis of Rennes.

 The intervention of the Duke

 When Guihomar IV died on 27 September 1179, Duke Geoffrey II of Brittany, seized the castellany of Lanmeur-Morlaix and integrated it into the ducal domain.
 Then, in order to weaken the House of Léon, he decided to divide its estates into two parts and gave Guihomar IV's second son Harvey, Daoudour and Landerneau, as well as a fief he had taken from the castellany of Saint-Renan which became known as "Viscounty of Coat-Méal"; he also gave Harvey the fiefs of the House of Léon in Cornouaille, that is to say the Lordships of Daoulas, Crozon, Porzai and Plouié.
 Herve and his successors styled themselves "Lord of Léon", being vassals of the eldest branch of the Viscounts of Léon.

-Marriage and Issue
+Marriage and issue

 Herve I married Margaret of Rohan, a daughter of Alan III, Viscount of Rohan, and Constance of Penthièvre, a sister of Duke of Brittany Conan IV.
 They had: